-CareerBuilder's mobile app uses AR and AI to help your job search - VentureBeat
+CareerBuilder's mobile app uses AR and AI to help your job search | VentureBeat

 Job seekers can stay on top of their job search with new automatic job alerts that proactively inform them when their resume has been viewed and who is viewing it, as well as letting them know when new job openings become available.

 CareerBuilder’s new iOS app recently went live in the app store.
-In the months ahead, CareerBuilder will be launching the Android version of the app — along with more breakthrough features, such as gamification, or adding a game-like element of fun that lets job seekers to earn points and potential rewards for taking different actions.
-It will also add social referrals, so employees can share jobs at their companies with friends in their social networks and earn points along the way.
+In the months ahead, the company will be launching the Android version of its app — along with more breakthrough features, such as gamification, or adding a game-like element of fun that lets job seekers earn points and potential rewards for taking different actions.
+It will also add social referrals so employees can share jobs available at their companies with friends in their social networks and earn points along the way.

 “CareerBuilder is tapping into this trend of digital nomadism and delivering a mobile offering for the employment space that is different from anything else on the market today,” said Humair Ghauri, chief product officer for CareerBuilder, in a statement.
 “We are leveraging nearly 25 years of candidate conversion to help employers and talent connect anytime, anywhere, with a deeper mobile experience.
 We also are helping to provide the modern workforce with the skills they need.
 Our goal is to mobilize every step of the job search and recruitment journey by creating a mobile revolution across our talent acquisition, employment screening, and HCM software solutions.”